geekiam/website/static/posts/what-is-a-terminal-window.md

   operating systems enabling developers to type commands
 summary: "An overview of what a terminal window is and why it is an important and popular tool for software developers "
+keywords:
+  - terminal window
+  - linux
+  - ubuntu
+  - bash
 Keywords:
   - terminal window
   - linux
   - ubuntu
 feature:
   image: /uploads/version-control.png
   alt: Software developer tutorial